kamalshadi/Localization/README.md

 Earth1 models the earth as an ideal sphere having radius of 6378.1 kilometers.

 ### Installation
-The package should has been tested with python2.7 and python3.6.
-Use pip to install the package.
+The package has been tested with python2.7 and python3.6.
+Use pip to install the package:
 ```
 pip install localization
 ```